brianhaines/YahooPrices/README.md

 1. making eficiency improvements to the stringGen function which is called 2x for each byte that is parsed.
 While it works fine currently, I know there are gains to be had.

+2. Add multiprocessing with the goal of maintaining multiple streams from the yahoo server.
+More streams will increase the bandwidth for updates.

-2. Improving the error handling around network errors so the client will continue in the case of an interuption.
+3. Improving the error handling around network errors so the client will continue in the case of an interuption.